-Ocean currents are driven by wind, temperature changes, and tides
+Ocean currents are driven by wind, water density differences, and tides.

 1. The rise and fall of the tides.
-Tides create a current in the oceans, near the shore, and in bays and estuaries along the coast.
+Tides create a current in the oceans, which are strongest near the shore, and in bays and estuaries along the coast.
 These are called "tidal currents."
-Tidal currents are the only type of currents that change in a very regular pattern and can be predicted for future dates.
+Tidal currents change in a very regular pattern and can be predicted for future dates.
 In some locations, strong tidal currents can travel at seppeds of eight knots or more.

 3. Thermohaline circulation.
 This is a process driven by density differences in water due to temperature (thermo) and salinity (haline) variations in different parts of the ocean.
 Currents driven by thermohaline circulation occur at both deep and shallow ocean levels and move much slower than tidal or surface currents.